 Involve your child throughout the diapering process.

 When he’s well rested, he becomes very cooperative when I ask him for help.
 I ask him to take off the sides of his diaper and give him some time to try.
 I ask him to lift up his bottom while I slowly remove the diaper.
 I ask him to feel the wipe (or the cloth wipe we use at home) to check the temperature so he's not surprised when I wipe his bottom.
-If you'd like, you can say the correct anatomically names as you wipe.
+If you'd like, you can say the correct anatomical names.
 For example, “I’m going to wipe your penis with this cloth.”
 There are many benefits to embracing and understanding all of our body parts.

-Allow them to see poop and pee in their diaper.
+Allow your child to see poop and pee in their diaper.

 I also never refer to his poop as "stinky" or use negative descriptions.
+This part is BIG.
 I want him to feel confident and positive about his normal body functions, never embarrassed or shamed over something so normal.
 Then we wash our hands together and continue this slow, gentle, connecting time during hand washing.

 acknowledge the feelings if there is upset during a diaper change,